MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/telemetry-webservices-outgoing-trace.md

 [!INCLUDE[2020_releasewave2.md](../includes/2020_releasewave2.md)]

-Outgoing web service request telemetry gathers data about SOAP, OData, and API requests through the service.
-It provides information like the request's endpoint, time to complete, the SQL statements run, and more.

-As a developer, you use the data to learn about conditions that you can change to improve performance.
-The following table provides some examples:
+Outgoing web service request telemetry gathers data about outgoing web service requests sent using the AL HTTPClient module.
+As a partner, this data gives you insight into the execution time and failures that happen in external services that your environment and extensions depend.
+Use the data to monitor your environments for performance issues caused by external services and be more proactive in preventing these issues from occurring.

 ## General dimensions